erinrkahn/Amazon_Vine_Analysis/README.md

 ###### Image
 >

+There were 220 Vine reviews and 74,470 non-Vine reviews.

 -**What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?**
 ###### Image
 >

+44% of Vine reviews were 5 stars, while 62% of non-Vine reviews were 5 stars.

 ## Summary